 Job 22:16 “Which were cut down out of time, whose foundation was overflown with a flood:”

 Or, which were snatched away before their time.
 It is generally supposed that there is an allusion here to the history of the Flood; if so, the reference is of course very important in its bearing on the age of that record, since the Book of Job can hardly fail to be very old itself.

 “Whose foundation was overflown with a flood”: Some suppose an allusion to the general destruction of mankind by the flood during Noah’s time.
 But perhaps no more is meant than that the supports of the wicked are ordinarily loosened and carried away by a flood of calamity.

-There are two flood marks around the world that speak of two catastrophic floods.
 This Scripture alone would not date Job after the flood of Noah.
 We do know that in the time of Noah, the wicked were judged of God, and God repented that he had made them.
 Noah was the only one God spoke of as finding favor in His eyes.
 His family of 8 including him were the only survivors of that flood.

 Job 22:17 “Which said unto God, Depart from us: and what can the Almighty do for them?”

 He repeats Job’s words (Job 21:14-15); but to a contrary purpose.
 Job alleged them to show that some men prospered, notwithstanding their professed wickedness, and Eliphaz produces them to show that they were cut off for it.

 “And, what can the Almighty do for them?”
 Thus did that wicked generation, whom Noah had in vain called to repentance, as it were, defy God, treating with contempt both his threatenings and his promises.

 This was a question of the evil men, and certainly had not been asked by Job.

 Job 22:18 “Yet he filled their houses with good [things]: but the counsel of the wicked is far from me.”